 You can connect Physical Signal ports to Simulink ports through special converter blocks.
 Use the Simulink-PS Converter block to connect Simulink outports to Physical Signal inports.
 Use the PS-Simulink Converter block to connect Physical Signal outports to Simulink inports.

-Unlike Simulink signals, which are essentially unitless, Physical Signals can have units associated with them.
+Physical Signals can have units associated with them.
 Simscape block dialogs let you specify the units along with the parameter values, where appropriate.
 Use the converter blocks to associate units with an input signal and to specify the desired output signal units.

 For examples of applying these rules when creating an actual physical model, see the tutorial Creating and Simulating a Simple Model.